Neraud/home-server/docs/Vagrant.md

 You can use the default admin account : `admin_local` / `Passw0rd`.
 Or the regular account : `user_ldap` / `Passw0rd`.

+### Loki

+Loki is deployed in the cluster to store logs.

 ### Fluent Bit